 Regional Policy Dialogues

 The Commission, DG REGIO, has concluded Memoranda of Understanding on regional policy cooperation with China , Russia , Brazil , and Ukraine , Georgia , Moldova , Chile , Peru , Argentina (in progress), Japan , Mexico , Sistema de Integracion de Centro-America (SICA) , Colombia .
-These countries are confronted with wide regional disparities as well as major challenges in terms of co-ordinating the different levels of government, and ensuring that decentralisation can be achieved without compromising efficiency.
+These countries are confronted with wide regional disparities as well as major challenges in terms of coordinating the different levels of government, and ensuring that decentralization can be achieved without compromising efficiency.